-Once Steely Dan "took a break" in 1981, and finding himself outside of the confines of a recording studio for the first time in nearly a decade, Becker moved to Hawaii with the proclaimed intention of becoming a 'gentleman avocado farmer' -- perhaps not surprisingly, most journalists missed the irony in this stated career move.
-But the lure of music led him back to the studio in the role of producer for artists including Rickie Lee Jones, Michael Franks, China Crisis, Lost Tribe, and a stable of jazz artists.
+Once Steely Dan dissolved in 1981, and finding himself outside the confines of a recording studio for the first time in nearly a decade, Becker moved to Hawaii with the proclaimed intention of becoming a 'gentleman avocado farmer' -- perhaps not surprisingly, most journalists missed the irony in this stated career move.
+But the lure of music led him back to the studio in the role of producer for artists including Rickie Lee Jones, Michael Franks, China Crisis, Lost Tribe, and a stable of diverse jazz artists.

 During this time, his love of the studio was exceeded only by love for his two children, who were and remained the light of his life.

 Becker continued to tour with Steely Dan through 2017.
-His death from an especially aggressive form of esophageal cancer was announced on his website on September 3, 2017.
+His death from an aggressive esophageal cancer was announced on his website on September 3, 2017.
 In a statement, his wife expressed that

 The tsunami of tributes and remembrances that have followed Walter's passing has been deeply moving.
 I would... not have predicted anything close to the depth and breadth of public expressions from those whose lives were enriched by Walter -- by his talent, his kindness, and his skill at inspiring some wicked fun.